The Blue Lamp

-The Blue Lamp is a 1950 British police procedural film directed by Basil Dearden and starring Jack Warner as PC Dixon, Jimmy Hanley as newcomer PC Mitchell, and Dirk Bogarde as criminal Tom Riley.
+The Blue Lamp is a 1950 British police procedural film directed by Basil Dearden and starring Jack Warner as PC Dixon, Jimmy Hanley as newcomer PC Mitchell and Dirk Bogarde as criminal Tom Riley.

-The title refers to the blue lamps that traditionally hung outside British police stations (and often still do).
-The film became the inspiration for the 1955–1976 TV series Dixon of Dock Green, where Jack Warner continued to play PC Dixon until he was 80 years old (even though Dixon is murdered in the original film).
+The title refers to the blue lamps that traditionally hung outside British police stations.
+The film became the inspiration for the 1955–1976 TV series Dixon of Dock Green, in which Warner continued to play PC Dixon until he was 80 years old (even though Dixon is murdered in the original film).

-The screenplay was written by ex-policeman T.E.B.
-Clarke.
-The film is an early example of the "social realism" films that emerged later in the 1950s and 1960s, sometimes using a partial documentary-like approach.
-There are also cinematic influences of the film noir genre, particularly in underworld scenes featuring Bogarde's Tom Riley, such as the pool rooms and in and around the theatre, making deliberate use of genre trademarks like slow moving low camera angles and stark lighting.
-The plot, however, follows a simple moral structure in which the police are the honest guardians of a decent society, battling the disorganised crime of a few unruly youths.
-The film was set in London, and partly shot on locations there.
+The screenplay was written by Ealing regular T. E. B. Clarke, who had been a war reserve constable.
+The film is an early example of the social realism films that emerged later in the 1950s and 1960s, sometimes using a partial documentary-style approach.
+There are also cinematic influences of the film noir genre, particularly in underworld scenes featuring Bogarde, such as the pool rooms and in and around the theatre, making deliberate use of genre trademarks such as slow-moving low camera angles and stark lighting.

 Plot

-The action mostly takes place in the Paddington area of west London and is set in July 1949, a few years after the end of the Second World War.
-PC George Dixon, a long-serving traditional "copper" who is due to retire shortly, supervises a new recruit, Andy Mitchell, introducing him to the night beat.

-Dixon is a classic Ealing "ordinary" hero, but also anachronistic, unprepared and unable to answer the violence of Tom Riley.
-Called to the scene of a robbery at a local cinema, Dixon finds himself face-to-face with Riley, a desperate youth armed with a revolver.
-Dixon tries to talk Riley into surrendering the weapon, but Riley panics and fires.
+In the Paddington area of west London in July 1949, PC George Dixon, a long-serving traditional policeman who is due to retire shortly, supervises new recruit Andy Mitchell, introducing him to the night beat.
+Dixon is unprepared when he is called to the scene of a robbery at a local cinema, where he comes face-to-face with Tom Riley, a desperate youth armed with a revolver.
+Dixon tries to convince Riley to surrender the weapon, but Riley panics and fires.
 Dixon dies in hospital some hours later.